-As at 31st March 2014 all sums owing, excluding sums due from customers, are due to be paid in less than one year.
+As at 31st March 2015 all sums owing are due to be paid in less than one year.

 Refinancing and Maturity risk

 The Authority maintains a debt and investment portfolio.
 Whilst the cash flow procedures above are considered against the refinancing risk procedures, longer-term risk to the Council relates to managing the exposure to replacing financial instruments as they mature.
 This risk relates to both the maturing of longer-term financial liabilities and longer-term financial assets.